MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 Certain classic search settings **also** apply to Microsoft search:
 - The search schema determines how content is collected in and retrieved from the search index.
 Because both search experiences use the same search index to find search results, any changes you make to the search schema, apply to both search experiences.
 Microsoft Search doesn't support changing the sort order of results or building refiners based on metadata.
 Therefore, the following search schema settings don’t affect the Microsoft Search experience: sortable, refinable, company name extraction.
-- The Microsoft Search experience only shows results from the default result source.
-If you change the default result source, both search experiences are impacted.
+- The Microsoft Search experience shows results from the same default result source as classic search in SharePoint.
+If you change the default result source in classic search, both search experiences are impacted.
 - If you temporarily remove a search result from the classic search results page, the result is also temporarily removed from the Microsoft Search results pages in SharePoint.

 ## Microsoft Search in Bing